greenarmor/cli-boilerplate/README.md

 - `style` – add a stylesheet file
 - `test` – create a test file
 - `context` – create a context module
-- `authlogin` – scaffold auth server/client stubs and a `users` table schema
+- `authlogin` – scaffold a JWT auth server, client helpers, and a `users` table schema

 Run `cli --help` to see available generator commands.